Vertebral Osteomyelitis: Rare Spinal Infection Can Cause Severe Back Pain

 The symptoms include persistent and severe back pain exacerbated by movement, swelling, fever, sweating, weight loss, and malaise.
 Abdominal pain and sciatica can be caused by infection in the lumbar spine.
 If the infection invades the epidural space, severe back pain may accompany radicular pain, weakness, and sometimes paralysis.

 Immediate treatment is necessary particularly because of possible neurologic deficit (eg, paralysis).

-An x-ray reveals the location of the infection, any bony alterations, and loss of intervertebral disc height.
-A CT Scan or MRI may be required to further evaluate the soft spinal tissues including the neural elements (eg. nerves).
+An x-ray reveals the location of the infection, any bony alterations or changes, and loss of intervertebral disc height.
+A CT scan or MRI may be required to further evaluate the soft spinal tissues including the neural elements (eg, nerves).

 If an abscess is present, a procedure called percutaneous needle aspiration (through the skin needle biopsy) may be done to collect a sample of the infection for identification.
 When needle biopsy (aspiration) is insufficient, open biopsy is surgically performed, which may include debridement (surgical removal of the infection).

 Spinal infections are often treated without surgery.
 Intravenous antibiotics are given in the hospital and may continue at home for four to six weeks.
 Oral antibiotics may need to be taken for several months.